virtualJ0y/Regression-Problems/README.md

 Support Vector Regression (SVR)
 CART Decision Tree
 The steps involve:
 Splitting the data into training, validation, and test sets.
 Evaluating the performance of the regressors both with and without normalization.
 Comparing error metrics for all regressors.
 Installation
-To run the project, you will need Python 3 and the following libraries:
+To run the project, you will need Python 3 and the following libraries: pip install numpy matplotlib scipy scikit-learn

-bash
-Αντιγραφή κώδικα
-pip install numpy matplotlib scipy scikit-learn
 Usage
 Data Generation: The data is generated using random uniform distributions with added noise.
 Function Fitting: The myCustFunc and poly4thDegree functions are fitted using curve fitting techniques.
 Regressor Training: Machine learning models (kNN, SVR, CART) are trained using the training set, and their performance is evaluated using MAE and RMSE metrics.
 Running the Code
-To execute the code:
+To execute the code: regression_project.py

-bash
-Αντιγραφή κώδικα
-python regression_project.py
 This will generate plots and output error metrics for both parts of the project.

 Results